• Home

 Awarded Greater Irvine Chamber’s 40 Under 40

-Recognition of leadership driving novel mixed-methodology organizational change across healthcare systems.
+Recognition of leadership driving novel mixed-methodology organizational change across public service systems.
 This work is evidenced by contributions to six National Cancer Institute (NCI) publications focusing on advancing care delivery, survivorship programs, and system improvement.

 Harvard T.H.
 Chan School of Public Health